 Congratulations on your achievement and welcome to the third cohort of WVU ADVANCE Associates!
 We are very excited about the work that you and your Sponsor have proposed and look forward to seeing the transformative impact of this proposed work on your career.

-- WVU Figure Skating Club president to star in 'Celebration on Ice'
+- WVU Figure Skating Club president, other Mountaineers to participate in "Wizard of Oz on Ice"

 Email us at ADVANCE@mail.wvu.edu

 Fax us at (304) 293-0281

 Send us mail at PO Box 6691